-- 1. In the Data Model Explorer, navigate back to the Customer entity in the Logical model. - 2.
-To start the Entity Editor, double-click the Customer entity. - 3.
-Click the Where Used tab.
+- 1. In the Data Model Explorer, go back to the Customer entity in the Logical model. - 2.
+To start the Entity Editor, double-click the Customer entity, and then click the Where Used tab.

-Once the tree is expanded, you can see the lineage of what has happened to the object.
+In the expanded tree, you can see the lineage of what happened to the object.
 Notice that Custmr_East and Custmr_West are listed as physical implementations of the Customer entity.
 The denormalization mapping object shows how the end result was achieved.

-The Where Used tab also displays the submodel usage of a particular entity within the logical or physical model.
-This allows you to see which business areas the entity belongs to.
+The Where Used tab displays the submodel usage of a particular entity within the logical or physical model, which allows you to see which business areas the entity belongs to.